mattermost/mattermost/README.md

-# Mattermost is an open source, on-prem Slack Alternative
+# Mattermost is an open source, on-prem Slack-alternative

 Mattermost modernizes team communication without locking in your data to a single provider.

 Offer your end users messaging and file sharing across PCs and phones with archiving and instant search--without losing control of your data.

-## Features
+## All team communication in one place, searchable and accessible anywhere

+Please see the [features pages of the Mattermost website](http://www.mattermost.org/features/) for images and further description of the functionality listed below:

-### Sharing Messaging and Files
+#### Sharing Messaging and Files

-- Send messages and comments across public, private and 1-1 channels
+- Send messages, comments, files and images across public, private and 1-1 channels
 - Personalize notifications for unreads and mentions by channel and keyword
-- Share files and images internally and externally
+- Use #hashtags to tag and find messages, discussions and files

-### Archiving and Search
+#### Archiving and Search

+- Import Slack user accounts and channel archives
-- Search archives across channels for historical messages and comments
+- Search public and private channels for historical messages and comments
-- Use #hashtags to tag and recall messages, threads and files
-- View recent mentions of your name and custom search terms
+- View recent mentions of your name, username, nickname, and custom search terms

-### Anywhere Access
+#### Anywhere Access

 - Use Mattermost from web-enabled PCs and phones
 - Attach sound, video and image files from mobile devices
-- Define team-specific color themes across your devices
+- Define team-specific branding and color themes across your devices

+#### Enterprise Ready

+- Self-host Mattermost entirely within your organization's insfrastructure
+- GitLab Mattermost omnibus supports install to over 100,000 organizations using GitLab
+- LDAP/Active Directory connectivity to Mattermost enabled via GitLab Single-Sign-On

 ## Learn More